sourproton/tunnell.nvim/README.md

     -- ...
 })
 ```

-The plugin exports 3 commands:

-- `:TunnellConfig`, to change the values of `cell_header` and `tmux_target` for the current buffer
-- `:TunnellSelection`, to tunnell the active selection when in visual mode (remove the `'<,'>` added by neovim in the command line)
-- `:TunnellCell`, to tunnell the cell where the cursor is when in normal mode

 If `use_default_keymaps` is `true`, then `<leader>t` is mapped to `:<C-U>TunnellSelection<CR>` in visual mode and to `:TunnelCell<CR>` when in normal mode